craftr-build/craftr-build-4.x/README.md

-<h1>Craftr: The better meta build system
+<h1>Craftr: Powerful meta build system for Ninja
 <img align="right" height="100" src="http://i.imgur.com/i3hYFZ3.png"></h1>

 Craftr is a meta build system for [Ninja][] that uses Python to as its build process description language.
-With that powerful programming language at hand, your builds have never been so flexible and easy at the same time.
+With a powerful programming language at hand, custom software builds have never been so flexible and easy to set up.

 Please check out the [wiki][]!